shh1574/multi-modal-dialogue-dataset/README.md

 | dialog_file | Used file name in the source dialogue dataset |
 | img_dataset | Source image dataset |
 | img_file | Used file name in the source image dataset |

-{"dialog": ["hello , how are you tonight ?", "i am tired . i played all day long .", "what did you play ? i walked dogs for nine miles total .", "i played with my toys in my room .", "do you like dogs ? i have three .", "yes . i like dogs . what kind are they ?", "i have a lab and a mixed breed .", "my best friend has a cat . she lives next door to me .", "i like cats . do you play with her a lot ?", "yes . we play with our dolls together . how old are you ?", "i am 26 . do you need a babysitter ?", "i am only four years old . i do not like my babysitter .", "tell your parents . you should always like the one who is watching you .", "she gets mad at me when i do not clean my room ."], "replaced_idx": 4, "img_idx": 62, "score": 0.5801908360436532, "dialog_dataset": "persona", "dialog_file": "chat10005.txt", "img_dataset": "coco", "img_file": "COCO_val2014_000000283210.jpg"}

 ## Source Dataset Details